Houloude9IOfficial/RemiAI/TOADD.md

 <!-- allow resizing the session files panel. -->

 when there're too many tool calls in a row make them all into a group instead, not multiple calls/group of calls.
 But only for calls in a row without text in between.

+file attaching from allowed dirs shows only top folders, but on open, it doesnt show any content inside, whether files or folders.
+Fix this.